bidstack-group/PubguardSDK/README.md

 ##### cocoapods (Unity)

-Please ensure that your Podfile containing the following line:
+Please ensure that your Podfile contains the following line:

 ```
 pod 'PubguardSDK'